adrianvincent91/ForProgress/README.md

 ### `spinnerColor` (default: 'grey')

-The color of the spinner, using any valid CSS color data type
+The color of the spinner, using any valid CSS color data type.
 ```javascript
 const bar = new ForProgress({ spinnerColor: 'grey' });
 ```